Building with school sign out front. Compare UK vs US school breaks

 The UK has 8 bank holidays each year, which are days off for both children from school and adults from work.
 Meanwhile, the US has 13 federal holidays per year.
 This may be a surprise for Americans who assume the UK provides much more time off.

 The number of holidays does not tell the whole story, of course.
-US federal holidays and some state holidays are often break days for school, but there are several that are unobserved by private employers.
+US federal holidays and some state holidays are often break days for school, but employers are not obligated to recognize them.
+This often means kids are off of school while parents are still at work.

 Camps and Childcare During Breaks